AdobeDocs/audience-manager.de-DE/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-files-intro.md

 ---
-description: Eine Datendatei enthält Impressions-, Klick- oder Konversionsdaten, die Sie in Audience Optimization-Berichten und für verwertbare Protokolldateien verwenden können.
+description: Eine Datendatei enthält Impressions-, Klick- oder Konversionsdaten, die Sie in den Audience Optimization-Berichten und für verwertbare Protokolldateien verwenden können.
 Eine Metadatendatei enthält für Menschen lesbare Namen, die verschiedenen Berichtsoptionen und Menüelementen entsprechen.
 Formatieren Sie Ihre Daten und Metadatendateien entsprechend den Spezifikationen in diesem Abschnitt.
 seo-description: A data file contains impression, click, or conversion data that you can use in the Audience Optimization reports and for Actionable Log Files.
 A metadata file contains human-readable names that correspond to various report options and menu items.
 Format your data and metadata files according to the specifications in this section.
 seo-title: Log Data and Metadata Files
 solution: Audience Manager